nikspyratos/toybox/README.md

 This assumes you're starting from scratch on an unmanaged (no Forge/Ploi/Envoyer) Ubuntu server.

 Why Ubuntu?
-It's a popular OS and a relatively stable target for most use cases.
+It's a popular OS and a stable target for most use cases.

 Your first step is to download your project repository from your VCS.
 Then, run `./bin/setup_prod.sh` from the project directory.
 It will:
 - Install PHP (and extensions), Caddy, Redis, and Supervisor